 Comparing camera performance using the EMVA1288 imaging performance standard

-Comparing basic camera specifications such as frame rate, resolution and interface is easy.
-Comparing imaging performance of cameras such as quantum efficiency, temporal dark noise and saturation capacity is not.
-First we need to understand what these various measurements really mean.
+Comparing basic camera specifications such as frame rate, resolution and interface is easy; use our new camera selector to filter and sort 14+ EMVA Specifications to find the exact match for your project requirements.
+However, comparing imaging performance of cameras such as quantum efficiency, temporal dark noise and saturation capacity tends to be a little more complicated.
+First, we need to understand what these various measurements really mean.

 What is quantum efficiency and is it measured at the peak or at a specific wavelength?
 How is signal to noise ratio different from dynamic range?
 This white paper will address these questions and will explain how to compare and select cameras based on the imaging performance data following the EMVA1288 standard.